 Fear, in its simplest form, is a base emotion.
 Think of it as sort of like salt and pepper in a meal, a base ingredient.
 Fear is a “rational” and necessary tool as well.
 We should afraid of certain things — such as fear of fire, crossing a busy street, or anything else that can put us in physical danger.
 But what about “irrational” fear?
 When does fear manifest itself as something else?
 Anxiety, stress, anger, and procrastinating to name a few.

 Fear As Anger

 To quote Yoda from Star Wars, “Fear leads to anger, anger leads to hate, hate leads to suffering.”
-Men are usually quite adept at accessing and identifying their anger but to consider that it is coming from a place of fear?
-Think of ways of how anger is linked to your compulsive sexual behavior.
+Men are usually quite adept at accessing and identifying their anger but often fail to consider that it is coming from a place of fear.
+Think of ways of how anger is linked to your need for sex addiction help.
 When you’re angry with your spouse, or your kids, or your boss?
 Or perhaps you’re angry at a situation and not someone specific…what do you do with that angry energy?

 Fear as Anxiety

 Anxiety is forward-thinking.
 Making (negative) predictions about future events that either have not yet occurred or will never happen.
 Yet, we build the case for them and embody the stress.
 How come?
 Think of ways of how stress and anxiety are associated with your acting out behavior.

 Putting things off, avoiding, sound familiar?
 Often times fear of failing or finishing results in procrastinating.
 Then the “should” story begins — we SHOULD be doing this or we SHOULD be taking care of this.
 Think of ways of how procrastinating and acting out sexually are related.